kferris10/Ch3-TWA-act/index.md

 4. $H_0: \mu_{11} = \mu_{12} = \ldots = \mu_{JK}$

 *** .hint
-Which greek coefficient corresponds to an interaction?
+Which Greek coefficient corresponds to an interaction?

 *** .explanation
 The $\omega$'s are used to represent the interaction effect.
 So we want to test to see if they are equal to zero.
 The alternative hypothesis is